syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

-Benchmarking with Simulator Back-end
+Benchmarking with Simulator Backend
 ====================================

-The fastest and cheapest way to compare a number of different HPO methods, or variants thereof, is benchmarking with the simulator back-end.
+The fastest and cheapest way to compare a number of different HPO methods, or variants thereof, is benchmarking with the simulator backend.
 In this case, all training evaluations are simulated by querying metric and time values from a tabulated blackbox or a surrogate model.
 Not only are expensive computations on GPUs avoided, but the experiment also runs faster than real time.
 In some